EvilMindDevs/hms-unity-plugin/README.md

 #### Add fingerprint certificate to AppGallery Connect
 During this step, you will configure the generated SHA-256 fingerprint in AppGallery Connect.

-1. In AppGallery Connect, click the app that you have created and go to **Develop> Overview**
+1. In AppGallery Connect, go to **My Project** and select your project.
-2. Go to the App information section and enter the SHA-256 fingerprint that you generated earlier.
+2. Go to the App information section, click on **+** button and enter the SHA-256 fingerprint that you generated earlier.
 3. Click √ to save the fingerprint.

 ____